Abandoned Cart Email (Architect)

 DNS Record

-Domain Name System is a naming system that designates domain names and maps them to IP addresses.
+The Domain Name System (DNS) is a naming system that maps domain names to IP addresses.

 Dropped

-Drops indicate a message was suppressed due to its presence on the bounce, unsubscribe, or an invalid list.
+Drops indicate that a message was suppressed due to a bounce, unsubscribe, or an invalid list.

 EDM